 - Earn an average of £15 per hour

-- Learn to surf and go sand boarding, see dolphins, and get up close to wild kangaroos and koalas
+- Learn to surf and go sand boarding, and get up close to wild kangaroos and koalas

 - Receive expert help and brilliant ongoing job support and advice for up to 12 months

 - Gain valuable life experience that’ll make you a standout candidate for future job opportunities

 Our Paid Work in Australia programme is designed to give you a fun introduction to Australia as well as arm you with the tools and knowledge you'll need to make your experience the very best it can be.
-Following a personal meet and greet from Sydney Airport, you'll spend your first nine days going jet boating, learning to surf, sand boarding, and cruising alongside dolphins, you'll get the lowdown on all the practical stuff, from setting up bank accounts to signing up to our huge jobs database and preparing for interviews; our expert team will offer you all the help and advice you'll need to bag yourself that all-important job, and will continue to offer their support throughout your time in Australia.
+Following a personal meet and greet from Sydney Airport, you'll spend your first nine days going jet boating, learning to surf, sand boarding, you'll get the lowdown on all the practical stuff, from setting up bank accounts to signing up to our huge jobs database and preparing for interviews; our expert team will offer you all the help and advice you'll need to bag yourself that all-important job, and will continue to offer their support throughout your time in Australia.

 Interested and want to find out more?
 Download more trip information and detailed itinerary HERE!

 Day 1: Arrival – Welcome to Australia!

 You’ll be personally met at the airport by one of the team, who will take you to your city centre accommodation to get settled in.
 Depending on the time you get to Sydney, you'll have time to unwind and relax before meeting the rest of your group.

 Day 2: Orientation & jet boating